-Exterior storm windows attach with a flange—that is, a metal flap—that screws into the existing window frame.
+Attach exterior storm windows with a flange—that is, a metal flap—that screws into the existing window frame.
 It’s smart to caulk the point where the flange meets the frame, but take care not to caulk the weep holes.
 These perform the important role of allowing condensation to escape.

 Interior storm windows attach in a variety of ways—with magnets or clips, or on tracks.
 One of the most DIY-friendly models comes with a compressible material (for example, rubber or foam) around its edges: As you work the pane into the opening, the material expands to create a snug, draft-free seal.